Sending email through Java with SSL / TLS authentication

 The program is simple to understand and works well, but in real life, most of the SMTP servers use some sort of authentication such as TLS or SSL authentication.
 So, we will now see how to create a Session object for these authentication protocols.
 For TLS & SSL you can know the port in which the mail server running those services.
 We will provide you code taking Gmail into consideration.
 Following is the Send Mail in Java using SMTP with TLS authentication full implementation in java-

 Following is the Send Mail in Java using SMTP with SSL authentication full implementation in java-

-We can have following changes in above code
+Multiple clients we can have the following changes in the above code